HMS Dauntless (D45): Interwar service

 Completed too late to see action in the First World War, in 1919 she was assigned to operate in the Baltic Sea against the Bolshevik revolutionaries in Russia.
 She was then on detached service in the West Indies.
 Following this assignment she was attached to the 1st Light Cruiser Squadron of the Atlantic Fleet for the following five years.
 Dauntless was a member of the Cruise of the Special Service Squadron, also known as the 'Empire Cruise', of 1923/24.
 Following this tour, she went with the squadron to the Mediterranean for the next few years.

-In May 1928 Dauntless was recommissioned and assigned to the America and West Indies Station, based at the Royal Naval Dockyard in the Imperial fortress colony of Bermuda.
+In 1928, as a result of the addition of South America to the geographic limits of the Royal Navy's North America and West Indies Station, the station was renamed the "America and West Indies Station", and in May 1928 Dauntless was recommissioned and transferred to the Station from the Mediterranean, based at the Royal Naval Dockyard in the Imperial fortress colony of Bermuda, to augment the vessels of the 8th Light Cruiser Station.
+South American waters had previously been patrolled by the and the Pacific Station (abolished in 1905) and the "South American Squadron" of the South East Coast of America Station, withdrawn due to financial constraints in 1921, since when the British flag had been shown there only by special visits (such as during the world cruise of the First Cruiser Squadron in 1924 or by HMS Repulse, or during the March to October, 1925, tour of Africa and South America by the Prince of Wales'), or by detaching a ship from the North America and West Indies Station.
 She ran aground on 2 July 1928 on the Thrum Cap Shoal, 5 nmi off Halifax, Nova Scotia, Canada, and was badly damaged, suffering the breach of her engine room and of one of her boiler rooms.
 She was abandoned by most of her 462 crew, the officers remaining on board.
 Subsequently all of her guns and torpedo tubes and much of her other equipment had to be removed to lighten her.
 She was finally refloated on 11 July 1928 and towed off by her sister ship HMS Despatch and a number of tugs.
 She was repaired throughout 1929 and was reduced to the reserve.

 In 1930 she was transferred back to the America and West Indies Station.
 During 1931-1933 she served with the South American Division (of the America and West Indies Station), and in 1934 she relieved the cruiser Curlew in the Mediterranean and was reassigned to the 3rd Cruiser Squadron.
 In 1935 she returned to Britain to be paid off into the reserve.